djalbat/inference/README.md

 Whilst the above is a perfectly workable pattern, there are times when more flexibility is needed.
 This is especially true as an application scales.
 Usually there are two requirements:

-* Sometimes a component should be remounted in response to an update rather than just make some benign change to its children.
+* Components need to be remounted in response to updates instead of making benign changes to their children.

-* Sometimes a component needs to filter updates in some way and/or pass updates down to its children.
+* Updates need to be filtered in some way and/or passed down from parents to children.

-In order ot address both of these requirements and possibly others, it is recommended that you create an `updateHandler()` mixin and tailor it to the job at hand.
+In order to address these kinds of requirements , it is recommended that you create an `updateHandler()` method and tailor it to the job at hand.
 The above pattern therefore becomes the following:
 ```js
 class MyComponent extends Component {
   componentDidMount() {